 WTARC History and Background

-Jim Krall of the Montana Agricultural Experiment Station in Bozeman, was appointed Coordinator, and summoned the assistance of personnel from Montana State University, the Soil Conservation Service, and other agencies to provide the Advisory Board with technical information on soils, climate, and other disciplines pertinent to site selection.
+Impetus for the center came primarily from farmers and ranchers of the Western Triangle, who organized efforts through the Soil Conservation Districts.
+A 12-man Advisory Board representing all those counties was established in 1977.
+Jim Krall of MAES in Bozeman was appointed Coordinator and summoned the assistance of personnel from Montana State University, the Soil Conservation Service and other agencies to provide the Board with technical information on soils, climate and other disciplines pertinent to site selection.

-In January 1978, Dr. Greg Kushnak was hired as the first Superintendent of the Western Triangle Research Center; and the following April, Ronald Thaut joined the staff as the first Research Technician.
+In January 1978, Dr. Greg Kushnak was hired as the first Superintendent of WTARC and the following April, Ronald Thaut joined the staff as the first Research Technician.
 Temporary headquarters were set up in Conrad.

-Research Center Location: The Advisory Board members and the Montana Agricultural Experiment Station were in general agreement that the Research Center should be strategically located in order to expedite service to all counties involved.
-It was felt that the Conrad area would best satisfy this need because of its central location, proximity to Interstate 15, and the availability of both irrigated and dryland facilities.
+Advisory Board members and MAES agreed that WTARC should be strategically located in order to expedite service to all counties involved and that Conrad would best satisfy this need because of its central location, proximity to Interstate 15 and the availability of both irrigated and dryland facilities.

-Building Acquisition: The Advisory Board approached the Tiber County Water District regarding the possibility of transferring a 60 × 100' steel government building from the Water District to the Research Center.
+The Advisory Board approached the Tiber County Water District regarding the possibility of transferring a 60 × 100' steel government building from the Water District to the Research Center.
 The Water District agreed to release possession of the building and received authorization for the transfer from the U.S. Department of Health, Education and Welfare.
-Authorization for transfer however was contingent upon purchase of the land.

-Advisory Board: The Advisory Board for the Western Triangle Agricultural Research Center was formed during the fall of 1977and consists of farmers and ranchers from each of the seven counties in the western half of Montana's Golden Triangle Area.
+The Advisory Board for WTARC consists of farmers and ranchers.
 Additional plans called for the addition of businessmen to the Board.
-Board members are appointed by the County Commissioners and/or Soil Conservation Districts in their respective counties.
+Members are appointed by the County Commissioners and/or Soil Conservation Districts in their respective counties.
 Appointments are three year terms and members are limited to a maximum of two terms.

-The Advisory Board has played an essential role in the development of the Western Triangle Research Center.
-Many days of their valuable time were spent seeking information on buildings, site selection, available utilities, etc. A hearty vote of thanks to all of the members for their excellent service!
+The Board has played an essential role in WTARC's development.
+Many days of their valuable time were spent seeking information on buildings, site selection and available utilities.
+A hearty vote of thanks to all of the members for their excellent service!
 Special thanks to Joe DeStaffany for leading the group as Chairman, and for helping with soil sampling.
-Also to Dick Page and Paul Kronebusch for serving as vice-chairman and secretary.
+Also, to Dick Page and Paul Kronebusch for serving as vice-chairman and secretary.

 Appointed through 1979